 Traditionally the Forex market was off-limits to smaller traders, due to the institutional nature of the participants.
 Major banks and hedge funds made up the vast majority of the market, and their activities were only partly speculative.
 The big money domination of this business has changed over the last decade or two.

 Today there are numerous Forex brokers all over the world.
 On the face of it, this is a great thing.
 But due to the nature of the market, prospective Forex traders need to be aware of how brokerages function.

-Unfortunately, this market structure opens small traders up to some unscrupulous business practices on the part of the Forex brokerages.
+Unfortunately, this market structure opens small traders up to some questionable business practices on the part of the Forex brokerages.
 That is why it is vital to understand how you are trading, and with whom.

 Top ECN and ECN/STP Forex Brokers